 Cogentin is an anticholinergic that works by decreasing the effects of acetylcholine.
-Acetylcholine is a neurotransmitter that is found at the junction between nerve cells and muscle cells.
+Acetylcholine is a neurotransmitter — or chemical messenger — that is found at the junction between nerve cells and muscle cells.

-It is thought that Cogentin also increases the availability of dopamine, a naturally occurring chemical messenger in the brain the function of which is very important in the initiation and smooth control of voluntary muscle movement.
-(Low levels of dopamine in the brain have been associated with PD).
+It is thought that Cogentin also increases the availability of dopamine, a naturally occurring chemical messenger in the brain that is very important in the initiation and smooth control of voluntary muscle movement.
+Of note, low levels of dopamine in the brain are associated with Parkinson’s.

 Cogentin in clinical trials for Parkinson’s